 🚫 Letting food go to waste

-✔Jars – we love widemouth jars and keep these specifically for storing food.
-They are also great for taking food to work – think your left over dinner stored in a jar and then taken to work the next day.
+✔ Jars & Containers – we love widemouth jars and keep these specifically for storing food.
+Jars and Stainless Containers are also great for taking food to work – think your left over dinner stored and then taken to work the next day.

 🚫 Chemical Cleaning Products - These enter our waterways and pollute our oceans.